 - Near-term opportunity to apply for school start-up funding as well as the long-term opportunity for strategy and financial support as the school replicates

-A Drexel Fund Fellow has done considerable work toward refining their vision, securing resources, and forming a board.
-He or she is also:
+A Drexel Fund Fellow has done considerable work toward refining their school vision and model, securing resources, and forming a board.
+Fellows are also:

 - Deeply committed and driven

 - Results-oriented and results-proven

 - Committed to equity and building strong relationships with all stakeholders

 - Strategic thinkers